USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 Producer Compliance Strategy
 ----------------------------
-OMEGA incorporates the assumption that producers make strategic decisions, looking beyond the immediate present to minimize generalized costs over a longer time horizon.
-The efficient management of compliance credits from year-to-year, in particular, involves a degree of look-ahead, both in terms of expected changes in regulatory stringency and other policies, and expected changes in generalized costs over time.
+With a policy that allows credit banking, the efficient management of compliance credits from year-to-year involves a degree of look-ahead, both in terms of expected changes in regulatory stringency and other policies, and expected changes in generalized costs over time.
+At this time, OMEGA assumes that producers aim to meet the GHG target in each year, with any banked credits used only to make up small differences between the certification and target values.
+In a future revision, we plan to consider incorporating producer decisions that are intentionally under- or over-target based on the assumption that producers make strategic decisions looking beyond the immediate present to minimize generalized costs over a longer time horizon.

 The producer’s generalized cost is made up of both the monetary expenses of bringing a product to the consumer, and also the value that the producer expects can be recovered from consumers at the time of purchase.
 The assumption in OMEGA that producers will attempt to minimize their generalized costs is consistent with a producer goal of profit maximization, subject to any modeling constraints defined in the Consumer Module, such as limiting changes in sales volumes, sales mixes, or select vehicle attributes.